How to Do Intermittent Fasting on a Keto Diet

 IF is now rapidly gaining popularity in the keto community, as it can be an excellent tool to help you boost your diet and speed up weight loss.

-Intermittent fasting can be done in a number of ways, and here we’ll provide you with a practical how-to guide to the two most popular types of intermittent fasting – 16:8 and OMAD (One meal a day).
+Intermittent fasting can be done in a number of ways, and here we’ll provide you with a practical how-to guide to the two most popular types of intermittent fasting: the 16:8 and OMAD methods as well as a less common method which is 20:4.

 16:8 is one of the most popular fasting protocols, and is very easy to follow.
 Within a 24 hour period, you need to NOT eat for 16 hours (and that includes the hours when you sleep) and consume your food within an 8-hour eating window.